Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

-**Reference table for converting some foreign language diplomas or certificates equivalent to Level 3 and Level 4 of the 6-level foreign language proficiency framework for Vietnam applied in master\'s degree recruitment and training**
+**Reference table for converting some foreign language diplomas or certificates equivalent to Level 3 and Level 4 of the 6-level foreign language proficiency framework for Vietnam applied in master's degree recruitment and training**

   ------------------------------------------------------------------------------------------